-- The immunization record authorized by your province or territory and the free CANImmunize app are good tools to keep track of immunizations.
-Visit http://www.canimmunize.ca to download the CANImmunize app. - Keep your immunization record in a safe place. - Every visit with a doctor, nurse, pharmacist or local public health office is an opportunity to update your immunization record.
+- The immunization record authorized by your province or territory and the free ImmunizeCA app are good tools to keep track of immunizations.
+Visit IMMUNIZE.CA/APP to download the ImmunizeCA app. - Keep your immunization record in a safe place.
+With the ImmunizeCA app, you can back up your immunization record to a cloud service.
+Learn more at IMMUNIZE.CA/APP - Every visit with a doctor, nurse, pharmacist or local public health office is an opportunity to update your immunization record.